hemmecke/qeta/README.md

 # QEta 1.0.0

-The QEta Project is connected two articles.
+The QEta Project is connected to 3 articles.

 It implements the `samba` algorithm from